Team Intrinsic scoops podium finish at Ocean Tri

 Matt’s brother Jon joined him at the event as a guest athlete for Team Intrinsic.
 Jon finished the demanding, hilly course in a respectable 3:31:24.2.

 Matt will compete next at the AJ Bell London Triathlon alongside Chris Roberts, Intrinsic Facilities Engineering MD.
-Chris goes into the event in top form himself, having set a new course PB at the recent JLL Property Triathlon.
+Chris goes into the event in top form with a new course PB at the recent JLL Property Triathlon.

 Matt’s Team Intrinsic Race Blog